-How Much Does a Car Accident Lawyer Cost?
+How Much Does a Car Accident Lawyer Cost in Arizona?

-How Much Does a Car Accident Lawyer Cost?
+How Much Does a Car Accident Lawyer Cost in Arizona?

-A Car Accident Lawyer’s Contingency Percentage
+A Car Accident Lawyer’s Contingency Fee Model

-The typical way you will be charged is through a contingency fee.
-What this means as a client is that you will only be charged if your lawyer wins your case.
+A contingency fee arrangement is a payment structure where your lawyer only gets paid if they successfully recover money for you, either through a settlement or a court award.
+In other words, you will only be charged if your lawyer wins your case.
 When you win your case, the firm will then receive a percentage from the settlement or award from the court if the case is brought that far.

 A typical contingency percentage can range from the low end of 25% to reaching as far as 40% of the settlement.
 In most cases, firms tend to want to have the 33% as it is a third of the settlement.
 An example would be if you are given $100,000 in your case settlement, the contingency fee of 33% your attorney would receive is $33,000.